awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

 **Note**
 To use the default AWS KMS CMK assigned to your account, remove the `-KeyId` parameter from the command\.

-   Here is an example that uses an obfuscated name \(elixir3131\) for a password and the user's default KMS CMK\.
+   Here is an example that uses an obfuscated name \(elixir3131\) for a password parameter and the user's default KMS CMK\.

    ```
    Write-SSMParameter -Name "/Finance/Payroll/elixir3131" -Value "P@sSwW)rd" -Type "SecureString"